State-transition table

 In automata theory and sequential logic, a state-transition table is a table showing what state (or states in the case of a nondeterministic finite automaton) a finite-state machine will move to, based on the current state and other inputs.
-It is essentially a truth table in which the inputs include the current state along with other inputs, and the outputs include the next state along with other outputs.
+It is essentially a truth table or a control table, in which the inputs include the current state along with other inputs and the outputs include the next state along with other outputs.

 A state-transition table is one of many ways to specify a finite-state machine.
 Other ways include a state diagram.

 Common forms

 One-dimension

 State-transition tables are sometimes one-dimensional tables, also called characteristic tables.
 They are much more like truth tables than their two-dimensional form.
 The single dimension indicates inputs, current states, next states and (optionally) outputs associated with the state transitions.